-To avoid any false triggering, spikes shorter than 50 μ s (for the high latch and 65 kHz version) or 350 μ s (for the low latch) are blanked and only longer signals can actually latch the controller.
+To avoid any false triggering, spikes shorter than 50 μ s (for the high latch) or 350 μ s (for the low latch) are blanked and only longer signals can actually latch the controller.

-Reset occurs when $V{\rm CC}$ is cycled down to a reset voltage, which in a real application can only happen if the power supply is unplugged from the AC line.
+Reset occurs when a brown-out condition is detected or the V{CC} is cycled down to a reset voltage, which in a real application can only happen if the power supply is unplugged from the AC line.

 Upon start-up, the internal references take some time before being at their nominal values; so one of the comparators could toggle even if it should not.
-Therefore the internal logic does not take the latch signal into account before the controller is ready to start: once $V{\rm CC}$ reaches $V{\rm CC(on)}$, the latch pin High latch state is taken into account and the DRV switching starts only if it is allowed; whereas the Low latch (typically sensing an overtemperature) is taken into account only after the soft-start is finished.
-In addition, the NTC current is doubled to $I{NTC(SSTART)}$ during the soft-start period, to speed up the charging of the Latch pin capacitor.
-The maximum value of Latch pin capacitor is given by the following formula (The standard start-up condition is considered and the NTC current is neglected):
+Therefore the internal logic does not take the latch signal into account before the controller is ready to start: once V{CC} reaches $V{CC(on)}$, the latch pin High latch state is taken into account and the DRV switching starts only if it is allowed; whereas the Low latch (typically sensing an overtemperature) is taken into account only after the soft-start is finished.
+In addition, the NTC current is doubled to INTC(SSTART) during the soft-start period, to speed up the charging of the Latch pin capacitor.
+The maximum value of Latch pin capacitor is given by the following formula (The standard start-up condition is considered and the NTC current is neglected) :